mahedee/articles/how-to-AI-Bot-With-LUIS.md

 }
 ```

-* From your ```OnMessageActivityAsync``` remove reply component and use the logger if required anythoing to acknowledge.
+* From your ```OnMessageActivityAsync``` remove reply component and use the logger if required anything to acknowledge.

 ## Step14: Re-Building Project and Testing on Emulator

 * Now rebuild your project and run.
 * Test with your Bot Framework Emulator, enjoy.

 ![alt text](https://github.com/mahedee/Articles/raw/master/img/BOT006.png "Bot Framework Emulator")